fedellen/list-together/README.md

 yarn watch
 ```

-Before comitting any changes to the backend be sure to test the resolvers by running:
+Before committing any changes to the backend be sure to test the resolvers by running:

 ```
 yarn test